 • To stimulate a patient’s coughing reflex.

-• When there are audible sounds coming from a patient’s airway and the patient cannot cough or follow directions to cough.
+• When audible sounds come from a patient’s airway and the patient cannot cough or follow directions to cough.

-• To maintain a patent airway when secretions are clogging the airway or risk clogging the airway.
+• To maintain a patent airway when secretions are clogging or risk clogging the airway.

 • When a patient is experiencing respiratory distress due to retained secretions.
 Signs of respiratory distress include tachycardia, decreased SPO2, increasing FiO2, or increased PEEP.